-10.12 The second site is the existing Selborne Walk Shopping Centre located in the heart of the centre and primary shopping frontage is designated as 'Shopping Precinct' frontage.
+10.12 The second site is the existing Selborne Walk Shopping Centre located in the primary shopping frontage.
 The Mall has indicated a legitimate need to expand in order to protect its market share.
 The focus of retail will remain the eastern end of the High Street as it maximises the benefit from pedestrian movement from Walthamstow bus and train stations.

-10.13 Any extension (or increase in retail floorspace inside the shopping centre) to the shopping centre Such an extension would provide the opportunity to provide not only additional floorspace, but also provide larger retail units which will attract retailers with higher space requirements who are not able to locate within the centre as there are no suitably sized units currently within the primary shopping frontage or 'Shopping Precinct'.
+10.13 Such an extension would provide the opportunity to provide not only additional floorspace, but also provide larger retail units which will attract retailers with higher space requirements who are not able to locate within the centre as there are no suitably sized units currently within the primary shopping frontage.
 Both the Princess Foundation Masterplan (2007) and the MacCreanor Lavington and Gort Scott Masterplan (2011) explored the potential for expansion of the shopping centre.